David-J-Lambert/ImportEmailAddresses/README.md

-VBA code to run in Microsoft Excel.

-For the creation and maintenance of any number of folders and contact groups in Microsoft Outlook.
+VBA code to run in Microsoft Excel to create and maintain any number of folders and contact groups in Microsoft Outlook.

-Reads email addresses from an Excel spreadsheet, can then choose to:
+Reads email addresses from an Excel spreadsheet, end-user can then choose to, on a column-by-column basis:
 1)  Add the new email addresses
 2)  Delete existing email addresses
 3)  Update existing email addresses.